 However, newer and more advanced research has shown that this is NOT the case when the diet is followed properly.
 In the early research, patients stayed on the restrictive initial phase for too long and did not have enough professional support.

 In the new research, patients advanced their diet with professional help, per their tolerance.
-They were able to achieve recommended amounts of fiber while maintaining phenomenal IBS remission rates – around 81%!
+They were able to achieve recommended amounts of fiber while maintaining phenomenal IBS remission rates – around 81%! (click here to see the study)

 Another advantage of professional help is that it incorporates additional protective measures for the gut.
 For example, a qualified professional can help you find an appropriate and therapeutic probiotic.
 They can recommend supplements that support gut healing and restoration.